MPC88/MC_SVLoadouts/README.md

 ﻿Notes / Warnings
 ================
-You will get one UNHOLY noise when you load a loadout.
-More a warning for headphones users, but turn your speakers down just incase...

 Always backup your save game before installing any mod.

 If you encounter any bug when you have a mode loaded, uninstall the mod first.
 If you can replicate the issue without any mods installed, then consider reporting it on official discord / forums.